SharmisthaChakrabarti/GettingAndCleaningDataCourseProject/CodeBook.md

 * The variable names of the data set was appropriately label with descriptive variable names
 * Finally, a second  independent tidy dataset was created which consists of the average (mean) value of each variable for each subject and activity pair.
-* The second tidy dataset was writen in .txt file.
+* The second tidy dataset was writen in .txt file (tidydata_average.txt)
-*